-The CBMC Leadership Institute Chair is a seasoned business leader with a well-rounded understanding of how to integrate faith and work.
-In this role, they serve as a leadership coach and facilitate the monthly meetings and work with the members between sessions.
-To determine if you have the qualifications to serve as a Chair please fill out the “expression of interest form and we will help you determine if you are a good fit.
+The CBMC Leadership Institute Facilitator/Moderator is a seasoned business leader with a well-rounded understanding of how to integrate faith and work.
+In this role, they serve as a a facilitator of the monthly meetings and work with the members between sessions.
+To determine if you have the qualifications to serve as a Facilitator/Moderator please fill out the “expression of interest form and we will help you determine if you are a good fit.

 The CBMC Leadership Institute offers a variety of options for senior business leaders to gather on a regular basis with some of their peers.
 We organize these monthly peer advisory groups based on the profile and needs of the leader.
 A CBMC Leadership Institute representative will go through a free assessment with a prospective member to determine the best option to fit your needs.